s2t2/tweet-collection-py/README.md

 Create a ".env" file and set your environment variables there.
 See the ".env.example" file and instructions below for more details.

-### Custom Topics

-Set the `TOPICS` environment variable to customize the list of tweet keywords to filter.

 ### Twitter API Credentials

 Obtain credentials which provide access to the Twitter API.
 Set the environment variables `TWITTER_CONSUMER_KEY`, `TWITTER_CONSUMER_SECRET`, `TWITTER_ACCESS_TOKEN`, and `TWITTER_ACCESS_TOKEN_SECRET` accordingly.